abdulbasitbehlim/abdulbasitbehlim/README.md

 The objective is to combine biologically meaningful sequence information with interpretable AI/ML methods for phage–bacteria association analysis.

-### 🧫 Bioprocess soft sensing

-Building machine-learning workflows for fermentation data with emphasis on **complete-batch validation, fault-inclusive modelling, uncertainty, and out-of-distribution behaviour**.

 ## Technical toolkit